IronLanguages/ironclad/README.txt

 TROUBLESHOOTING NOTE:

-  If you encounter errors involving 'msvcp71.dll', it means that the MS C++ runtime is not on your PATH.
-To fix it, acquire a copy from somewhere, and drop it into '/build/ironclad/support'.
-Matplotlib uses this library and does not include its own copy, and other packages may do the same.
+  If you encounter errors involving 'msvcr71.dll' or 'msvcp71.dll', it means that certain required libraries are not on your PATH.
+To fix this problem, see build/support/purpose.txt

 Slightly more detailed information, including development notes, is available in the 'doc' directory.